libreswitch/ops/docs/diagnostic_dev_guide.md

 INIT_DIAG_DUMP_BASIC(basic_diag_handler_cb)
 ```

-In summary the following steps need to be completed:
+In summary, complete the following steps:

 1. Define a callback function for collecting basic diagnostic information.
-2. The callback function should perform the following activities:
+The callback function should perform the following activities:
 	 a.
 Allocate character buffer to hold the diagnostics information.
 	 b.
 Copy the diagnostics information (text format) into the buffer.
 	 c.
 Null terminate the buffer.
 3. Initialize the basic diagnostic framework in the daemon init routine.

-*Note that the dagnostics framework is responsible for freeing the allocated buffer once it is used.*
+*Note: The diagnostics framework is responsible for freeing the allocated buffer once it is used.*

-### BB script changes
+### BBScript changes
-Add a dependancy in bbscript for the respective daemon.
+Add a dependency in BBScript for the respective daemon.
 ```
 DEPENDS = "ops-supportability"
 ```